 14.00hr Leave Boon Brewery in Lembeek.

 14.15hr We are paying our first ever visit to a new lambic producer, who are not even a member of HORAL!
 This is Het Boerenerf in Huizingen.
-It is a working organic farm with Highland Cattle run by the Eylenbosch family (distant relations of the Brouwerij Eylenbosch in Schepdaal, now Kobbegem).
+It is a working organic farm with Highland Cattle run by the Eylenbosch family (distant relations of the Brouwerij Eylenbosch in Schepdaal).
 The family here are fifth generation and there used to be a lambic brewery here and blender Senne Eylenbosch has brought the tradition back.
 The old Eylenbosch (Huizingen) brewery was located down the street but had ceased brewing in 1965.
 By 2008 the remaining brewery buildings were converted into flats, and the Eylenbosch family continued to operate the farm and dairy.
 Senne Eylenbosch worked at Brouwerij 3 Fonteinen until 2019, then began blending lambic wort from some of the main producers at his grandparents farm.
 The first release of beer was in 2021 and their beers are distinctly local and fruity.
 They like to use their own beetroot, quince, fruits produced on their farm, or nearby, so the beer range does depend on what is around.
 In 2022 Het Boerenerf released an oude geuze called Gueuze Erfgoed (which means ‘heritage’).
 Hopefully we can visit, have a look at his French oak barrels and have a bit of a tasting*.

 15.30hr Leave Het Boernerf in Huizingen.